-Facades are added or removed.
-This architectural decoupling is described concisely by the Observer pattern [11].
+In Figure 5, Sensor Proxy objects are suppliers of I/O events that are propagated by an Event Channel to I/O Facades, which consume the demarshalled I/O data.
+Sensor Proxies push I/O events to the channel without having to know which I/O Facades depend on the data.
+The benefit of using the Event Channel is that Sensor Proxies are unaffected when I/O Facades are added or removed.
+This architectural decoupling is described concisely by the Observer pattern [6].
 Another benefit of an Event Channel-based architecture is that an I/O Facade need not know which Sensor Proxies supply its data.
-Since the channel mediates on behalf of the Sensor Proxies, I/O Facades can register for certain types of events, e.g., GPS and/or INS data arrival, without knowing which Sensor Proxies actually supply these types of events (Section 4.2 discusses typed-filtering).
+Since the channel mediates on behalf of the Sensor Proxies, I/O Facades can register for certain types of events (e.g., GPS and/or INS data arrival) without knowing which Sensor Proxies actually supply these types of events (Section 3.2 discusses typed-filtering).
 Once again, the use of an Event Channel makes it possible to add or remove Sensor Proxies without changing I/O Facades.

-4 Overview of TAO's Real-time Event Service
+3 Overview of TAO's Real-time Event Service